20 Healthy Butternut Squash Recipes

 Nutrition: 246 calories, 18.9 g fat (2.7 g saturated), 10 mg sodium, 22.1 g carbs, 3.9 g fiber, 4.2 g sugar, 2 g protein

 Zoodles and now boodles?
 Slicing and dicing are a thing of the past.
-Spiral shaped food is just more fun!
-And it's better for you.
+Spiral-shaped food is just more fun!
+And it’s better for you.
 With one simple tool, you can boost the nutritional profile, lower carb counts, aid weight loss, ditch gluten, and/or veganize any meal.
-Case in point: this low calorie butternut squash pasta that's just 246 calories per bowl!
+With just 246 calories per bowl, this one’s definitely one of our go-to butternut squash recipes!

 Get the recipe from B. Britnell.